There are so many electric guitars on the market.

 The list of great design features continues with the guitar’s satin finish that makes it super modern-looking.
 The headstock design puts a completely different twist on the classic Les Paul headstock shape.
 You also have very interesting “wave” inlays on the fretboard and perfectly-fitting binding on the body.

-It’s also worth noting that the body and the neck are made of mahogany, which is also another trait that replicates classic Les Pauls.
+It’s also worth noting that it has a mahogany neck and body, which is also another trait that replicates classic Les Pauls.

 Overall, the Eclipse EC-256 is a very potent tool.
-It’s incredibly versatile and it manages to go way past the boundaries of metal music.
-We’re surprised that you can actually find such a great guitar under $500.
+It’s incredibly versatile and it manages to go way past the boundaries of just a heavy metal sound.
+We’re surprised that you can actually find such a great lead guitar under $600.

 Metal Guitar Buying Guide

-There are a few important things to look at when buying a guitar for metal music.
+There are a few important things to look at when buying a guitar for metal.
 After all, the genre is pretty broad and you’ll need to know what fits your needs and the price level.
 So, let’s dig in.

-Although there are exceptions to this rule, we always recommend a guitar that has a humbucker in the bridge position, if you’re planning to play metal music.
+Although there are exceptions to this rule, we always recommend a guitar that has a humbucker in the bridge position, if you’re planning to play death metal music, hard rock tones, etc.

-It’s not impossible to make some chugging tones with single-coils, but you’ll have a hard time setting up a good tone, especially with standard Fender or Squier Stratocasters and Telecasters.
+It’s not impossible to make some chugging tones with single-coil pickups, but you’ll have a hard time setting up a good tone, especially with standard Fender or Squier Stratocasters and Telecasters.

 At the same time, we also recommend that you go with “hotter” pickups if you can.
 Most metal-oriented guitars come with high-output pickups that can help you pronounce the much-needed mid-section of the audible spectrum.